lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 discoiquuid: a4801024-b509-4c51-afd8-e337417e658b
 ---

-# Troubleshoot issues in parallel publishing to Brand Portal{#troubleshoot-issues-in-parallel-publishing-to-brand-portal}
+# Troubleshoot issues in parallel publishing to Brand Portal {#troubleshoot-issues-in-parallel-publishing-to-brand-portal}

-Brand Portal supports integration with AEM Assets to have approved brand assets seamlessly ingested (or published) from AEM Assets author instance.
-Once [integrated](https://helpx.adobe.com/experience-manager/6-5/assets/using/brand-portal-configuring-integration.html), AEM Author uses a replication agent to replicate the selected asset(s) to Brand Portal cloud service for approved usage by Brand Portal users.
-Multiple replication agents are used AEM 6.2 SP1-CFP5, AEM CFP 6.3.0.2, and onwards to allow high-speed parallel publishing.
+[!DNL Brand Portal] supports integration with [!DNL AEM Assets] to have approved brand assets seamlessly ingested (or published) from AEM Assets author instance.
+Once [integrated](https://helpx.adobe.com/experience-manager/6-5/assets/using/brand-portal-configuring-integration.html), [!DNL AEM] Author uses a replication agent to replicate the selected asset(s) to [!DNL Brand Portal] cloud service for approved usage by [!DNL Brand Portal] users.
+Multiple replication agents are used [!DNL AEM 6.2 SP1-CFP5], [!DNL AEM CFP 6.3.0.2], and onwards to allow high-speed parallel publishing.

 >[!NOTE]
 >
->Adobe recommends upgrading to AEM 6.4.1.0 to ensure that AEM Assets Brand Portal is successfully integrated with AEM Assets.
-A limitation in AEM 6.4 gives an error while configuring integration with Brand Portal and replication fails.
+>Adobe recommends upgrading to [!DNL AEM 6.4.1.0] to ensure that [!DNL AEM Assets Brand Portal] is successfully integrated with AEM Assets.
+A limitation in [!DNL AEM 6.4] gives an error while configuring integration with Brand Portal and replication fails.

-On configuring cloud service for brand portal under **/etc/  cloudservice**, all necessary users and token are auto-generated and saved in the repository- cloud service configuration is created, service users required for replication, and replication agents to replicate content.
+On configuring cloud service for brand portal under [!UICONTROL /etc/cloudservice], all necessary users and token are auto-generated and saved in the repository.
+Cloud service configuration is created, service users required for replication and replication agents to replicate content are also created.
 This creates four replication agents.
-So when you publish numerous assets from AEM to Brand Portal, these are queued and distributed among these replication agents through Round Robin.
+So when you publish numerous assets from [!DNL AEM] to [!DNL Brand Portal], these are queued and distributed among these replication agents through Round Robin.

-However, publishing can fail intermittently due to- large sling jobs, increased Network and Disk I/O on AEM Author, or slowed AEM Author performance.
-It is, therefore, advised to test the connection with the replication agent(s) prior to beginning publishing.
+However, publishing can fail intermittently due to- large sling jobs, increased Network and Disk [!UICONTROL I/O] on [!DNL AEM] Author instance, or slowed performance of [!DNL AEM] Author instance.
+It is, therefore, advised to test the connection with the replication agent(s) prior to begin publishing.

 ![](assets/test-connection.png)